-UK Sport has set out an exciting blueprint for the future of Olympic and Paralympic sport with its Future Strategy.
+UK Sport has set out an exciting blueprint for the future of Olympic and Paralympic sport with its Post Tokyo 2020 Funding Strategy.

 The new strategy, which will come into force in April 2021 for the Paris 2024 and Los Angeles 2028 Olympic and Paralympic cycles, has been created following an extensive year’s work that has included an independent Public Consultation and a series of evidence sessions with key stakeholders.

-This new approach will see three tiers of funding that will channel investment into different stages of the performance pathway to enable the pursuit of medal success, whilst reaching deeper to develop the next generation of athletes and allowing more sports to realise their Olympic and Paralympic ambitions.
+This new approach will see three tiers of funding that will channel investment into different stages of the performance pathway to support medal success while enabling more communities to be engaged and impacted.

-The approach means future investment will fundamentally be focused on Olympic and Paralympic sports and prioritised towards athletes that demonstrate the greatest potential to deliver medal success at the Summer and at the Winter Games.
+The approach means future investment will fundamentally be focused on Olympic and Paralympic sports and prioritised towards athletes that demonstrate the greatest potential to deliver medal success at both the Summer and Winter Games.

 The ambition is to pursue extraordinary success, enabling inspirational medal moments to be achieved by more athletes and sports whilst maintaining the UK’s position as one of the world’s leading Olympic and Paralympic nations.